Austin Wentworth

-Austin Wentworth (born May 10, 1990) is a former American football offensive guard who played one season with the Minnesota Vikings of the National Football League (NFL).
+Austin Wentworth (born May 10, 1990) is an American former professional football offensive guard who played one season with the Minnesota Vikings of the National Football League (NFL).
 He played college football at California State University, Fresno and attended Whitney High School in Rocklin, California.

-Early years
+Early life

 Wentworth played high school football for the Whitney High School Wildcats.
-He earned Pioneer Valley League lineman of the year as the Wildcats finished with an 11-2 record, was named First-team All-PVC twice, first-team All-metro, first-team All-state, Whitney High School Athlete of the Year and played in the KCRA3 All-Star Classic.
+He earned Pioneer Valley League lineman of the year as the Wildcats finished with an 11–2 record, was named First-team All-PVC twice, first-team All-metro, first-team All-state, Whitney High School Athlete of the Year and played in the KCRA3 All-Star Classic.
 He also lettered in track & field as a thrower in the shot put (47-11 or 14.62m) and the discus (131-5 or 40.13m).

 College career

 Wentworth played for the Fresno State Bulldogs from 2010 to 2013.
 He was redshirted in 2009.
 He was named Sports Illustrated honorable mention All-American following his senior season.
 He was a two-time 1st-Team All-Mountain West selection and finished his career with 43 starts, including 42 consecutive.